gandie/Interfaces_POCs/README.md

 Live motion capturing via tensorflow-js and pose-detection package.

 Run premade example simply be opening `index_tf_live.html` locally in your browser of trust and allow camera usage.
+Add `?model=blazepose` to the URL in your browser as the alert message tells you to.
+Check documentation links below for other models available.

 This example show that cheap motion capturing can be done ai-driven in the brwoser!
 One model available, `blazepose` is even capable of calculating z-axis information, allowing 3D rendering of these skeletons.